wkillerud/some-sass/docs/src/user-guide/completions.md

 ## Signature helpers

 For functions and mixins, Some Sass gives you signature helpers.
-These are small information popups that show information about the mixin or function's parameters, and which one you are about to enter.
+These are small popups that show information about the mixin or function's parameters, and which one you are about to enter.

 ![](../images/usage/signature-helper.gif)